nas30/nas30.github.io/resume.md

 ------

 *   Fluent in Bash, Python, HTML/CSS, C, Go
-*   Administrated Windows, Mac, Linux Workstations and Servers
+*   Administration of Windows, Mac, Linux Workstations and Servers
+*   Expirience installing, maintaining, and upgrading software on production machines
+*   Competency with both Autodesk and Solidworks CAD software
+*   Fluent in Microsoft Office and Google Suites
+*   Expirience with JIRA, Spiceworks, ticketing system workflow
+*   In-depth understanding of routing and internetworking of office and enterprise environments